Error Handling

 |---|---|

-In the Vibe Coding era, good error messages should not only be understandable by humans, but also be understood by AI to help solve problems.
+In the era of Vibe Coding, good error messages should not only be understandable by humans, but more importantly, by AI so it can help you solve problems.

-For more advanced error handling patterns (retry mechanisms, circuit breakers, etc.), please refer to Advanced Features.
+For more advanced error handling patterns (retry mechanisms, circuit breakers, etc.), see Advanced Features.